flec/sfm/README.md

 # Structure from Motion

+The main logic is in sfmapp.h/sfmapp.cpp.
+One can easily interchange feature detectors and so on int the sfmapp.h file.

 ## Installation
 ## CUDA
 One can offload feature detection to the graphic card.
 Thus enable the USE_CUDA CMake option and compile OpenCV with